Bhikkhuni Dhammanandi

 Vietnam

-Bhikkhuni Dhammanandi was bom in 1971 in Vietnam.
-In 1992, at the age of 21 she completed her Bachelor's degree from the Open Economics University .
-In the same year she became a nun in the Theravada tradition.
-She practiced at Buu Long Monastery.
-In 1994 she journeyed to Burma and remained for 9 years—studying Buddhism for 2 years, and meditation for 7 years.
-In 2002 at Tapodhanaramaya Temple in Mount Lavinia , Sri Lanka , she ordained as a Theravada Bhikkhuni.
+Bhikkhuni Dhammanandi, born in 1971 in Vietnam, completed her Bachelor's degree at the Open Economics University at the age of 21, and in the same year became a nun in the Theravada tradition.
+She practiced at Buu Long Monastery, and in 1994 journeyed to Burma and remained for 9 years: 2 years studying Buddhism and 7 years meditating.
+In 2002, at Tapodhanaramaya Temple, Mount Lavinia, Sri Lanka, she ordained as a Theravada Bhikkhuni.

-She has taught meditation and Dhamma abroad, just returning from Brisbane , Australia to teach at the Vietnamese Meditation Center of Brisbane.
-She has also taught in Thailand .
-Bhikkhuni Dhammanandi emphasizes teaching both Dhamma and meditation.
-She conveys the message of the importance of study so that women can become excellent Dhamma teachers, and the importance of teaching meditation so that people can open their eyes.
+She has taught Dhamma and meditation abroad, in Australia and Thailand.
+When teaching Dhamma she conveys the importance of study so that women can become excellent Dhamma teachers, and the importance of teaching meditation so that people can open their eyes.

-Bhikkhuni Dhammanandi in 1992 became a nun upon the inspiration of her uncle who is a Theravada Buddhist monk in the USA .
-Her sister is also a nun, a Maechee, and lives in California , USA .
+Bhikkhuni Dhammanandi in 1992 became a nun upon the inspiration of her uncle who is a Theravada Buddhist monk in the USA.
+Her sister is also a nun, a Maechee, and lives in California, USA.
 Personally, Dhammanandi became a nun in 1992 in order to first help herself, and then to help all women who want to become nuns or any woman who is suffering.
-When she lived in Burma she helped Burmese nuns.